 What you’ll learn:

-How EHR development and EMR software development decisions affect cost, timelines, clinical efficiency, interoperability, risk, and long-term operational flexibility, plus a practical process, stack guidance, and a decision checklist (useful when working with EMR software developers or an EHR software development company).
+How EHR development and EMR software development decisions affect cost, timelines, clinical efficiency, interoperability, and long-term operational flexibility.
+You’ll also get a practical development process, stack guidance, and a decision checklist, useful whether you’re building in-house or working with an EHR software development company.

 What Is EHR Software?
 (Foundational Understanding)